Utwo/playground-sandbox/README.md

 - [ ] Have a small node server on every pod or a single server on core backend?
   - Single server on the backend means that we should have a shared volume for all pods in order to comunicate with the pod.
 Not good if many containers will write to the same volume I guess.
   - Small server on every pod means that we will instantiate a new server that will comunicate with our backend for CRUD file operations.
 We can also expose logs and start new terminals.
 Don't know if I need to expose this API and if yes how to handle auth and authz?

-- [x] We can use watch and then push a message to the fr that the container is ready
+### Features

+- [x] Clone any public projects directly from Github
+- [x] Open the project directly in the browser in VSCode (openvscode)
+- [x] Terminal support.
+Run commands in the container.
-- [x] Add terminal support
+- [x] Get live container events
-- [x] Try with a tool that provides local development for k8s like Skaffold, Okteto or Werf
-- [x] Loading state on create contaniner
+- [x] Local development with Skaffold

 ### Create cluster with volume claim

 ```
 $ k3d cluster create playground-sandbox --volume /tmp/k3dvol:/tmp/k3dvol
-$ skaffold dev
+$ cd backend && skaffold dev
 ```

 ```